MAG Silver (NYSEAMERICAN:MAG) Shares Gap Up to $17.12

 MAG Silver Corp.
 (NYSEAMERICAN:MAG) shares gapped up prior to trading on Tuesday .
 The stock had previously closed at $17.12, but opened at $17.72.
 MAG Silver shares last traded at $17.98, with a volume of 9,410 shares changing hands.

-A number of institutional investors and hedge funds have recently modified their holdings of the stock.
-Price T Rowe Associates Inc. MD acquired a new position in shares of MAG Silver in the second quarter valued at $37,579,000.
-Jupiter Asset Management Ltd. increased its holdings in shares of MAG Silver by 32.2% in the second quarter.
-Jupiter Asset Management Ltd. now owns 3,161,967 shares of the company’s stock valued at $66,135,000 after purchasing an additional 770,312 shares during the last quarter.
-Van ECK Associates Corp increased its holdings in shares of MAG Silver by 16.7% in the second quarter.
-Van ECK Associates Corp now owns 4,766,109 shares of the company’s stock valued at $99,707,000 after purchasing an additional 681,416 shares during the last quarter.
-Wells Fargo & Company MN increased its holdings in shares of MAG Silver by 17,823.5% in the second quarter.
-Wells Fargo & Company MN now owns 304,700 shares of the company’s stock valued at $6,378,000 after purchasing an additional 303,000 shares during the last quarter.
-Finally, DAVENPORT & Co LLC increased its holdings in shares of MAG Silver by 39.0% in the second quarter.
-DAVENPORT & Co LLC now owns 892,573 shares of the company’s stock valued at $18,673,000 after purchasing an additional 250,569 shares during the last quarter.
-Institutional investors and hedge funds own 43.94% of the company’s stock.
+A number of institutional investors and hedge funds have recently modified their holdings of the business.
+JPMorgan Chase & Co. raised its position in shares of MAG Silver by 11.5% during the first quarter.
+JPMorgan Chase & Co. now owns 954,461 shares of the company’s stock worth $14,326,000 after acquiring an additional 98,230 shares during the last quarter.
+First Eagle Investment Management LLC raised its position in shares of MAG Silver by 1.8% during the first quarter.
+First Eagle Investment Management LLC now owns 3,340,296 shares of the company’s stock worth $50,289,000 after acquiring an additional 59,308 shares during the last quarter.
+SeaCrest Wealth Management LLC raised its position in shares of MAG Silver by 13.2% during the second quarter.
+SeaCrest Wealth Management LLC now owns 21,050 shares of the company’s stock worth $440,000 after acquiring an additional 2,450 shares during the last quarter.
+Quantbot Technologies LP raised its position in shares of MAG Silver by 19.6% during the first quarter.
+Quantbot Technologies LP now owns 6,700 shares of the company’s stock worth $100,000 after acquiring an additional 1,100 shares during the last quarter.
+Finally, DAVENPORT & Co LLC raised its position in shares of MAG Silver by 39.0% during the second quarter.
+DAVENPORT & Co LLC now owns 892,573 shares of the company’s stock worth $18,673,000 after acquiring an additional 250,569 shares during the last quarter.
+Hedge funds and other institutional investors own 43.94% of the company’s stock.

 MAG Silver Corp. is an exploration and development company focused on becoming a top-tier primary silver mining company by exploring and advancing high-grade, district scale, silver-dominant projects in the Americas.
 Its principal focus and asset is the Juanicipio Project, being developed in a Joint Venture partnership with Fresnillo Plc, the Operator.